Amitabh-K/Password-Generator/README.md

 ## Acknowledgments

+* Ali Maqsood for all content delivery
-* Ali MaDavid Bland's (instructor) help on Animations
+* David Bland's (instructor) help on Animations and the content delivery